 Science is a big deal at our house.
 My girls love it and my oldest even considers herself a scientist.
 It's easily her favorite subject in school and she's only in Kindergarten.
-I've compiled a list of 10 fabulous science experiments that are perfect for preschoolers and early elementary-aged kids.
+I've compiled a list of 10 fabulous science experiments for preschoolers, which are also appropriate for early elementary-aged kids.
 They're great choices for kids who love science already or for showing them that science can be a whole lot of fun.
 We have already tried some of these and others are on my list of experiments I want to try.
 I know you'll want to try these out with your kids too!

 1. Baking Soda & Vinegar: This classic and safe chemical reaction is always a hit with preschoolers.
 We've created a volcanic reaction and had a blast.
 Stop by Mom to 2 Posh Lil Divas for instructions on how to make a big bubbly volcano.

 2. Tornado in a Bottle: If you're looking for a fun weather-related experiment, this should fit the bill.
 We haven't done this one yet, but I want to!
 Weather Wiz Kids has all the instructions you need to make a tornado in a bottle.

 3. Plant a Seed: Is there anything more fascinating that watching a seed grow?
 Teach Preschool shows you how to make a simple greenhouse to hang in your window.
 It's the perfect way to watch the stages a seed goes through before it pops out of the ground.

 4. Will it Sink or Will it Float?: You can do this with a variety of household items and a sink full of water.
 Which ones will sink and which ones will float?
 Ask your kids this question and help them think critically through the scientific process.
 Tinkerlab has a great version of this experiment with an egg using fresh water and salt water.
 Looks like fun!